FAQ: Answers to Common Questions About Starting Therapy

 I specialize in the treatment of relational trauma, I am also experienced to work with anxiety disorders, depression, behavioral problems in teens and children (5+), and a range of family issues such as communication and bonding.

-The first step is to contact me and let me know what you are needing and looking for in therapy.
-When you provide me your information, I will call and consult with you for approximately 15-20 minute.
+Call, text, or email me to set up a consultation during which we can discuss what you're needing and looking for.
+Your consultation call (or in-person if you prefer) is approximately 20 minutes.
 This is a great time to have any addressed any questions and concerns you might have.
 It's also the start of getting to know each other, so we can decide if it sounds like I can address your concerns and that you are fully informed about the commitment you would be making.
+We can discuss scheduling then if it seems like a good fit.

 Prior to coming in, you will have completed basic intake paperwork and a questionnaire through the online client portal.
 During the first couple of sessions, I focus on assessment so I can best understand your concerns and circumstances.
 There will be more questions on my part than will typically be the case in subsequent sessions.
 In addition to questions based on your presenting concerns, I do have some standard questions that I ask all patients, some of which can feel intrusive if you're new to therapy.
 All questions are important to gain a comprehensive understanding and can yield some important and unexpected discoveries.